Becoming A Mason

 We are always pleased to receive applications for membership from eligible candidates, and although we draw most of members from the local surrounding area there is no specific geographical limit placed on members.
 If you are interested in learning more and perhaps joining a Lodge in another part of the country we will be happy to direct your enquiry to a more suitable location.

-Please contact the Lodge Membership Steward who will be pleased to tell you more and answer your questions.
+Please contact the Lodge Membership Officerwho will be pleased to tell you more and answer your questions.